peixotorms/fast-velocity-minify/readme.txt

 == Changelog ==

+= 3.5.4 [2025.11.04] =
+* Removed the unecessary SSRF checks for external requests that were blocking sites behind NAT or intranet deployments

 = 3.5.3 [2025.10.23] =
 * Introduces a new 'Cache External Fonts locally' setting in the admin layout